wujunwei/DS-oj/README.md

 # DS-oj
-Some data struct most commonly used by
+Some data struct most commonly used by golang